EliottNys/ECAMazon_shipping/README.md

 ## API Endpoints

-### Search Parcel by Parcel ID
+### Search Parcel by ID

-Search a parcel by Parcel ID.
+Search a parcel by Parcel, Order or User ID.

 - **URL**: `/`
 - **Method**: `GET`